 Reverend Professor Quardricos Bernard Driskell

-Reverend Professor Quardricos Bernard Driskell is a pastor, policy expert, educator, and lobbyist.
+Reverend Professor Quardricos Bernard Driskell is a pastor, policy expert, educator, and federal lobbyist.

-Rev. “Q”, as he is affectionately known, is currently the fourteenth pastor of the historic Beulah Baptist Church in Alexandria, Virginia.
-Before being led to the pastoral role, he served as Associate Minister and Youth Minister at Beulah for nine years under Rev. Dr. Columbus Watson.
-Prior to Beulah, he was assistant to the pastor at the historic West Hunter Street Baptist Church in Atlanta, Georgia and he was assistant director of church school at The Memorial Church, Harvard University.
-Rev. Driskell was inducted into the Academy of Young Preachers, an innovative movement underwritten by the Lilly Endowment to inspire and develop the next generation of preachers and public theologians.
+Rev. Driskell continues the tradition of service as the fourteenth pastor of the historic Beulah Baptist Church in Alexandria, Virginia.
+Before being led to the pastoral role, he served as associate minister at Beulah for nine years.
+Prior to Beulah, he was assistant to the Pastor at the historic West Hunter Street Baptist Church in Atlanta, Georgia and he was assistant director of church school at The Memorial Church, Harvard University.

-As an influencer, he continues to expand his digital media footprint.
-He is published in From Generation to Generation: A Commemorative Collection of African American Millennial Sermons; is a columnist for the African Methodist Episcopal Church’s (AME) newspaper The Christian Recorder; is an opinion contributor for the Washington DC top political news site, The Hill and is the recipient of numerous commendations and honors.
-His work and insights have been featured in several national and international news outlets including the New York Times, the BBC and Showtime’s Documentary, “The Fourth Estate”.
+Rev. Driskell’s essays have been published in the Harvard Divinity Bulletin, From Generation to Generation: A Commemorative Collection of African American Millennial Sermons.
+He also contributes as a political columnist for the African Methodist Episcopal (AME) Church’s newspaper The Christian Recorder, and as an opinion contributor for the Washington D.C. top political news site, The Hill.
+His work and insights have been featured in several national and international news outlets including the New York Times, Voice of America, NBC News, MSNBC, Religion News Service, the BBC and Showtime’s Documentary, “The Fourth Estate.”

-Rev. Driskell holds a Bachelor of Arts degree in Political Science and Leadership Studies from Morehouse College; a Master of Theological Studies in Religion and Society from Harvard University Divinity School; a Master’s in Legislative Affairs and a Graduate Certificate in Lobbying at The George Washington University.
+Rev. Professor Driskell holds a Bachelor of Arts degree in Political Science from Morehouse College, a Master of Theological Studies in Religion and Society from Harvard University Divinity School, a Master’s degree in Legislative Affairs, and a Graduate Certificate in Lobbying and PAC Management from The George Washington University.